-(B) What can assistance groups use food assistance benefits for?
+(B) What can assistance groups use SNAP benefits for?

-Food assistance benefits can be used by assistance group members to purchase eligible foods, including seeds and plants, for home consumption and use.
-Items allowed to be purchased with the EBT card are established by the United States department of agriculture (UDSA) food and nutrition service (FNS) and are set forth in rule 5101:4-1-03 of the Administrative Code.
+SNAP benefits can be used by assistance group members to purchase eligible foods, including seeds and plants, for home consumption and use.
+Items allowed to be purchased with the EBT card are established by the United States department of agriculture (USDA) food and nutrition service (FNS) and are described in rule 5101:4-1-03 of the Administrative Code.

-(C) Must an applicant have a place to prepare food to be eligible for benefits?
+(C) Must an applicant have a place to prepare food to be eligible for SNAP benefits?

-Assistance groups are not required to have cooking facilities or access to cooking facilities to be eligible for the program.
+Assistance groups are not required to have cooking facilities or access to cooking facilities to be eligible for SNAP benefits.

 (D) Where can an EBT card be used?

-Local FNS field offices are responsible for the licensing and monitoring of retail food stores participating in the food assistance program.
+Local FNS field offices are responsible for the licensing and monitoring of retail food stores participating in the SNAP program.
 FNS will authorize participation of: